sbalasa/brightedge/Design.md

 The provided code performs web scraping on specific URLs, extracts text content, tokenizes, and lemmatizes the words.
 It then uses NMF (Non-negative Matrix Factorization) for topic modeling to identify key topics within the scraped content.

-To operationalize this process for millions of URLs, you will need to take into consideration three major aspects:
+To operationalize this process for millions of URLs, we will need to take into consideration three major aspects:

 1. **Scalability**: How the solution will handle a high volume of URLs.